tektechnologies/Instructor-Prep/201/class-03.md

 Layouts using CSS with the Box model:

 - Cannot put a top and bottom margin on inline elements.
 - If we want to display margin on top, we will use display-inline block, which adds the margin all around.

 ---

-    The only way to get better at programming is to practice.
+## The only way to get better at programming is to practice

 ---